jubstuff/learning/README.md

-# learning-elixir
+# Learning Elixir

-Some Elixir tests
+Some Elixir tests.